KevinNafziger/pizza_chef1/README.md

 rvm use 3.14
 ```
 5. <b>Install Ruby Dependencies</b><br>
-By default, Pizza Chef uses esbuild for bundling and PostgreSQL as its database.
+By default, <i>Pizza Chef</i> uses esbuild for bundling and PostgreSQL as its database.
 If you wish to modify these defaults, you can change them in the Gemfile.
 Once you are satisfied with the setup, install the necessary gems by running:
 ```sh
 bundle install
 ```